darkoperator/Posh-SSH/docs/Set-SFTPItem.md

 ```

 ## DESCRIPTION
-Upload a specific item to a remote server though a SFTP Session.
+Upload a specific item to a remote server through a SFTP Session.
 The item can be either a file or a folder.

 ## EXAMPLES